 Ms. Killiktee (interpretation): Thank you, Mr. Speaker.
-Good late morning.
-It is almost noon.
-My questions will be for the Minister of Culture and Heritage, and they concern the activities of the Inuit Qaujimajatuqangit Katimajiit committee and the Tuttarviit Committee.
-The question is in regard to the importance of Inuit Qaujimajatuqangit.
+Good late morning, as it is almost noon.

+My questions are for the Minister of Culture and Heritage and they concern the activities of the Inuit Qaujimajatuqangit Katimajiit and Tuttarviit in regard to the importance of Inuit Qaujimajatuqangit.

-Mr. Speaker, on March 7, 2023 the Minister of Culture and Heritage indicated in her minister's statement that the Inuit Qaujimajatuqangit Katimajiit and Tuttavik Committee met in Cambridge Bay, I believe in the month of January this year.
+Mr. Speaker, on March 7 the Minister of Culture and Heritage indicated in her minister's statement that the Inuit Qaujimajatuqangit Katimajiit and Tuttarviit met in Cambridge Bay in January of this year.

-(interpretation ends) Mr. Speaker, the meeting focused on how both groups can provide advice to the government regarding the integration of Inuit Qaujimajatuqangit into the design of policies, legislation, programs, and services.
-This is a very important, but challenging responsibility.
+(interpretation ends) Mr. Speaker, the meeting focused on how both groups can provide advice to the government regarding the integration of "Inuit Qaujimajatuqangit into the design of policies, legislation, programs, and services."
+This is a very important but challenging responsibility.